aporlowski/pi-sdr/README.md

 NAC 0x6b1 WACN 0xbee00 SYSID 0x6bd 858.487500/813.487500 tsbks 702
 ```

-You can use this line at the top of the terminal to verify that you are recieving and correctly decoding data from the control channel.
-For the P25 system, the NAC is the network access code, the WACN is the wide area communications network ID and the SYSID is the system ID withing the WACN.
-If the WACN and SYSID numbers match those found in the [radioreference.com](https://www.radioreference.com/apps/db/?sid=8084) databse then you know you have tuned into the correct P25 control channel.
+You can use this line at the top of the terminal to verify that you are receiving and correctly decoding data from the control channel.
+For the P25 system, the NAC is the network access code, the WACN is the wide area communications network ID and the SYSID is the system ID within the WACN.
+If the WACN and SYSID numbers match those found in the [radioreference.com](https://www.radioreference.com/apps/db/?sid=8084) database then you know you have tuned into the correct P25 control channel.

 If your reception or options are incorrect then you will see a line similar to the following: